+Does Heat Help My Varicose Veins?
 Because this is a common question, we want to be very clear with our response.
 Heat can cause veins to expand further and increase your pain and discomfort.

 That said, there are plenty of things you can do to feel better when it’s hot.
 Our vein experts recommend the following:

 - During hot weather, try to remain inside and use a fan or air conditioning.
 If you do end up outdoors, try to stay in the shade.

 - If you have access to a pool, take (short!) dips to cool down, and don’t go in the hot tub.